act-rules/act-rules.github.io/_rules/zoom-text-no-overflow-clipping-59br37.md

 - [Text nodes][text node] can not be [clipped by overflow][clipped] without loss of information, except for [text nodes][text node] with an [ancestor][] with `aria-hidden` set to `true`, or when specific styles have been applied to ensure text is clipped cleanly (text-overflow, line wrapping or hidden text).

 - While [success criterion 1.4.4 Resize text](https://www.w3.org/TR/WCAG21/#resize-text) does not explicitly mention which viewport size has to be resized up to 200%, it is assumed that a [viewport size][] of 1280 by 1024 is applicable.
 A 1280 by 1024 [viewport size][] is explicitly mentioned under [success criterion 1.4.10 Reflow](https://www.w3.org/TR/WCAG21/#reflow).

+- This rule assumes that when the [computed][] value of the [line-height][] property is `normal`, user agents chose a [used][] value close to 1.2 times the font size.
+For fonts and user agents where this value is larger, this rule may fail while [Success Criterion 1.4.4 Resize Text](https://www.w3.org/TR/WCAG21/#resize-text) is still satisfied.

 ## Accessibility Support